lyw07/dbadmin/README.md

 The bash script `config-server.sh` will be run so that the machines will be configured in the order that we desire.

-The five ansible-playbooks are `barman-setup.yml` which configures barman server, `postgresql.yml` which mainly installs postgresql on the master server (machine2) and two standby servers (machine3 and machine4), `db_setup.yml` which configures the master server and two standby servers, `barman_after.yml` which start data backup of the master server in barman, `standby_after.yml` which clone the data of master server to the standby servers and start repmgrd in the standby servers.
+The six ansible-playbooks are `barman-setup.yml` which configures barman server, `postgresql.yml` which mainly installs postgresql on the master server (machine2) and two standby servers (machine3 and machine4), `db_setup.yml` which configures the master server and two standby servers, `barman_after.yml` which start data backup of the master server in barman, `standby_after.yml` which clone the data of master server to the standby servers and start repmgrd in the standby servers, and `barman_standby.yml` which creates a replication slot named barman in standby server such that once the standby server gets promoted to be master, barman will receive WAL files of the standby.

 The configuration files of the four machines are stored in the folder `config` accordingly.